 Styling the Air Max 720 on-feet

 Dressing up the Nike Air Max 720 on-feet will never be a challenge for those who love the sporty and street-style look.
 Most men and women wear their Nike Air Max 720 sneakers with joggers, track pants, and ankle-length trousers.
 Other fashionistas, meanwhile, would prefer to wear them in simple walking shorts or jeans.

-But what makes the Nike Air Max 720 shoes more striking (not that it isn’t) is when stylists try to glam-up their sock game.
+But what makes the Nike Air Max 720 shoes more striking (not that it isn’t) is when stylists try to glam up their sock game.
 Some users wear contrast-colored socks to let the minimalist shoe design pop.
-Others meanwhile take their Air Max 720 wearing experience up a notch by wearing neon-colored crew socks to provide more visual feast for the eyes.
-For some stylish wearers, they would pair these kicks with branded ankle or crew socks with bizarre patterns that will provide a balance to the gradient-patterns and colors of the shoe.
+Others meanwhile take their Air Max 720 wearing experience up a notch by wearing neon-colored crew socks to provide a more visual feast for the eyes.
+For some stylish wearers, they would pair these kicks with branded ankle or crew socks with bizarre patterns that will provide a balance to the gradient patterns and colors of the shoe.

 The Swoosh label’s Nike Air Max 720 sneakers, the latest lifestyle and casual Air Max sneakers offering, reflect the evolution of the brand since Nike Air technology was first introduced in 1979.
 Since then, the technology has made the rounds of almost all of Nike’s major footwear models launched by the Beaverton-based shoe retail giant hence, in a nutshell, creating a lasting impact in the footwear industry.

 More than three decades later since the first Air Max release, the Nike Air Technology has remained consistent in giving lasting comfort and cushioning with the signature visible air unit.
 As an iconic symbol of street-style sneakers, the Nike Air Max line has long been paving the way for the shoe to be one of the most well-known running kicks of all time.